Learning Web3 and blockchain development today is like buying a Bitcoin at $10 yesterday.

 Yes and now.

-Decentralized Applications backends vastly differ from “standard” applications backends, starting from the fact that Blockchain technology is used as the main source of decentralized data storage, whereas standard backends usually use Databases or Object Storages.
+Decentralized Applications backends vastly differ from “standard” applications backends, starting from the fact that Blockchain technology is used as the main source of decentralized data storage, whereas standard backends usually use Databases or Object Storage.

 The majority of technical principles remain the same, though, and it’s not suggested to jump straight into blockchain and web3.0 development without a strong foundation of the main principle of standard web development

 5.1 Learn Backend Development in 2022

 Learning backend development it’s a very rewarding process: connecting DB, creating your own REST API and building the business logic that will power your tools, is a great step to take.

-I’ve recently published The ultimate roadmap to backend development updated to 2022.
+I’ve recently published The ultimate Roadmap to Backend Development with Free Resources.
 You might want to give it a read!

 Learn: Node, Express, DBs, HTTP, how to develop APIs, and start deploying cutting-edge applications.

-6. Web3.0 and Solidity Development roadmap: learn What is Ethereum and How it Works
+6. Web3 and Solidity Developer Roadmap: learn What is Ethereum and How it Works

 A web3.0 developer needs to understand how Ethereum works.

 Ethereum is software running on a network of computers that ensures the replication and processing of small programs called Smart Contracts.

 The majority of Decentralized applications, now run on top of the Ethereum Blockchain, Smart Contracts had also been implemented by the Ethereum Consortium, then “copied” by other Blockchains.

 It’s key to become an Ethereum expert for a web3.0 and Solidity developer, at least in 2022.

 Learn more about Ethereum in this video with Vitalik Buterin, one of the inventors of the Ethereum Blockchain talks about this technology.

 If you want to explore further what Ethereum is, I heavily suggest you go and check the documentation and original Ethereum website.

 7. Software on the Blockchain: Smart Contracts